Probabilistic Mission Design for Neuro-Symbolic Unmanned Aircraft Systems: Introduction

+To bridge this technical gap, we believe that neuro-symbolic systems, integrating declarative, white-box models with robust machine learning systems, are a promising foundation for future AAM systems.
+Hence, we propose \textbf{Probabilistic Mission Design (ProMis)}~\cite{Kohaut2023} as a foundation for neuro-symbolic UAS.
+In contrast to research focusing on informing the agent's decisions purely based on energy, time, or collision avoidance criteria~\cite{chenMultiDrone, guanEfficientUAV, hohmann2023three}, ProMis generates \textbf{Probabilistic Mission Landscapes~(PML)} as shown in Figure~\ref{fig:pml} to quantify the probability of satisfying local AAM regulations as a trustworthy navigation platform for downstream tasks.

-In summary, this work makes the following key contributions to neuro-symbolic and probabilistic AAM: \begin{itemize} \item We show how uncertain, e.g., crowd-sourced, map data can be compiled into hybrid probabilistic spatial relations as a vocabulary for expressing AAM rules in FOL, improving on the prior publication's experimental evaluation of the computational demands and time constraints. \item We demonstrate how Transformer-based vision models such as the ChangeFormer architecture~\cite{ChangeFormer} can be integrated with ProMis, expanding on ProMis' expressivity and showcasing its potential for future neural-perception systems to be incorporated into mission design. \item We employ a general-purpose LLM by first exemplifying how ProMis encodes aviation laws to automatically translate operators' natural language prompts into valid new models, illustrating how a neural system can bridge the gap between non-experts and our method. \item We provide an Open Source implementation of the ProMis framework at \url{https://github.com/HRI-EU/ProMis}. \end{itemize} By these extensions and demonstrations, we pave the way for future intelligent transportation systems to be guided in their actions by declarative, probabilistic programs to respect a set of interpretable rules.
+ProMis combines Hybrid Probabilistic Logic Programs~\cite{nittihybrid} (as illustrated in Listing~\ref{listing:spatial_relations}) with semantically annotated geographic data (as exemplified in Listing~\ref{listing:overpass_ql}) and neural perception.
+We show how ProMis provides a neuro-symbolic framework that unifies multi-modal data sources, mission settings, and constraints into an interpretable and adaptable basis for safely employing UAS beyond visual line of sight.
+More specifically, we make the following key contributions to intelligent transportation systems: \begin{itemize} \item We show how uncertain environment information from crowd-sourced map data and neural perception can be compiled into neuro-symbolic spatial relations as a vocabulary for expressing AAM rules in first-order logic, resulting in ProMis' ability to generate Probabilistic Mission Landscapes. \item We demonstrate how Transformer-based vision models such as the ChangeFormer architecture~\cite{ChangeFormer} can be integrated with ProMis, expanding on ProMis' expressivity and showcasing its potential for future neural-perception systems to be incorporated into mission design. \item We show how a general-purpose \textbf{Large Language Model~(LLM)} can be employed to translate the natural language prompts of an operator into ProMis code, illustrating how a neural system can bridge the gap between non-experts and our method. \end{itemize} By these extensions and expanded evaluation compared to prior work, we pave the way for future intelligent transportation systems to be guided in their actions by declarative, probabilistic programs to respect a set of interpretable rules.
+Furthermore, we provide an open-source implementation of the ProMis framework at~\url{https://github.com/HRI-EU/ProMis}.